mahrukh-dev/glow-care-mern/README.md

 - NewCollections
 - Css File of Product Display
 - Css File of Shopcategory
-- Css File of ShopCategory
+- Css File of BreadCrums
 - Functions added in ShopContext
--
+- media queries for responsiveness added in navbar, getstarted, popular ,offers, news collection